tamatamvan/quipper.github.io/_posts/2017-03-03-estimating-video-duration-by-linear-regression.markdown

 ## Solution

 The approach was to find the line that would best fit the relationship between the source video duration and the converted video duration.
-We got some sample videos are plotted their duration in a table.
+We got some sample videos and plotted their duration in a table.

 From this, we got the best fit line with the equation `y = 1.002x + 0.4253`, where `y` is **converted video duration**, and `x` is **source video duration**.